Forever Amber (1944) is a historical romance novel by Kathleen Winsor set in 17th-century England.

 Winsor's inspiration for the book came from her first husband who had done his undergraduate thesis on Charles II of England.
 For five years while he was serving in the army she read books on the period and wrote numerous drafts of what would become Forever Amber.

-The book was condemned by the Catholic Church for indecency, which helped to make it popular.
+The novel was condemned as indecent by the Catholic Church, which helped to make it popular.
 One critic went so far as to number each of the passages to which he objected.
-The film was finally completed after substantial changes to the script were made, toning down some of the book's most objectionable passages in order to appease Catholic media critics.
-Fourteen US states also banned the book as pornography, but despite this, Forever Amber was the best-selling US novel of the 1940s.
-It sold over 100,000 copies in its first week of release, and went on to sell over three million copies.
+Fourteen US states also banned it as pornographic, but despite (or because of) this, Forever Amber became the best-selling American novel of the 1940s, selling over 100,000 copies in its first week of release and more than three million in total.
 It was also responsible for popularizing "Amber" as a given name for girls in the 20th century.

 Forever Amber contains examples of the following tropes: